 My primary research interests are the history of Vietnam in the twentieth century, especially the intellectual history of South Vietnam during 1950-1975, and the history of Vietnamese refugees and immigrants in the U.S. in various aspects.
 There are many large lacunae in both fields but also a lot of potential for scholarship, especially on the Vietnamese diaspora.

-At this time (2018-2019), my focus is on the exilic experience among Catholic refugees that came to the U.S. after the Fall of Saigon.
-See also my current research, academic presentations, and publications.
+Since summer 2017, much of my research is about the exilic experience among Catholic refugees that came to the U.S. after the Fall of Saigon.

 In addition archival materials in English, the primary sources employed in my research comes from noncommunist South Vietnamese and Vietnamese refugees in America.
 In South Vietnam and America later, Vietnamese produced a massive amount of publications, many of which are housed at Cornell, University of California, University of Washington, and other institutions.
 There are of course many other documents, in Vietnamese or English, at archives across the U.S. and Vietnam.